Jeapie/push-message-for-yii/README.md

         ->setPriority(0)                // not require. can be -1, 0, 1
         ->disableSslVerification()      // optional
         ->personalSend();                       // return true or false

+    // send to your provider subscriber

     Yii::app()->Jeapie
         ->setEmails(array('login@exmple.com'))       // require for users send
         ->sendUsers();                   // return true or false
+    // send to all provider subscribers
     Yii::app()->Jeapie
         ->broadcastSend();               // return true or false